kubacech/gdax-java-client/README.md

-** This project is currently under heavy development and very probably not functional.
+**This project is currently under heavy development and very probably not functional.
-If you want to use this, then please fork it and make it work for you as desired. **
+If you want to use this, then please fork it and make it work for you as desired.**

 # gdax-java-client

-Java based wrapper for the [GDAX API](https://docs.gdax.com/#introduction) that follows the development style similar to [coinbase-java](https://github.com/coinbase/coinbase-java).
+Java based wrapper for the [GDAX API](https://docs.gdax.com/#introduction).
 Originally forked from [irufus/gdax-java](https://github.com/irufus/gdax-java).
 This project aims to simple java library that is wrapping GDAX API without any Spring or UI

 # Usage